surajssd/blog_contents/content/post/2021/08/sapiens.md

     > The stress of farming had far-reaching consequences.
 It was the foundation of large-scale political and social systems.
 Sadly, the diligent peasants almost never achieved the future economic security they so craved through their hard work in the present.
 Everywhere, rulers and elites sprang up, living off the peasants’ surplus food and leaving them with only a bare subsistence.
 These forfeited food surpluses fuelled politics, wars, art and philosophy.
 They built palaces, forts, monuments and temples.
 Until the late modern era, more than 90 per cent of humans were peasants who rose each morning to till the land by the sweat of their brows.
 The extra they produced fed the tiny minority of elites – kings, government officials, soldiers, priests, artists and thinkers – who fill the history books.
 History is something that very few people have been doing while everyone else was ploughing fields and carrying water buckets.

 - Agricultural Revolution led to crowded cities.
 While humans did not evolve to live in such huge crowds.
 To keep such crowded cities and empires together, human imagination developed shared myths.
 These myths filled the void created by slow evolution.
 These myths included religions, companies, nations, etc. It is just not in our DNA to be part of such enormous groups.
+- "If you tell a lie big enough and keep repeating it, people will eventually come to believe it." - Joseph Goebbels (chief propagandist for the Nazi Party, and then Reich Minister of Propaganda).
+This is very true for the religions and gods that humans have created.
 - We have developed various hierarchies in our societies.
 These imagined orders need continuous work to keep them in place.
 These orders are based on myths, and myths are valid as long as there are believers of the legend.
 - Here is a recipe for creating an imagined order:
     - First, don't say it is an imagined order.